-- It has often been pointed out that pass rates for this exam has been declining for past few years and it could be of help for participants to know the possible reasons behind it.
+- It has often been pointed out that pass rates for this exam have been declining for the past few years, and it could be of help for participants to know the possible reasons behind it.

-- It is considered the results of low prerequisites for Level I exam which results in a lot of people appearing for the exam.
+- It is considered the results of common prerequisites for the Level I exam, which results in many people appearing for the exam.

-- However, only those with good level of preparation make through, thus lowering the pass rates.
+- However, only those with a good level of preparation make through, thus lowering the pass rates.

 CFA Level I Study Plan Exam

 As we have already seen, pass rates for CFA Part I are rather low, in the range of 37-40%.
-This shows that rather limited number of candidates successfully complete the exam and you really have to make a concerted effort to be able to make it through and earn the coveted CFA Charter.
-However, at the moment we are focusing on CFA Part I but the same holds good for Part I as well.
+It shows that a rather limited number of candidates complete the exam, and you have to make a concerted effort to make it through and earn the coveted CFA Charter.
+However, at the moment, we are focusing on CFA Part I, but the same holds good for Part I as well.
 It is only that the level of difficulty keeps rising with each CFA level.